 OOIDA has a moderately high complaint ratio with NAIC for commercial auto insurance.
 However, the insurer is willing to work with newer trucking companies, offering a much-needed option for owner operators without years of experience.

-OOIDA offers all the basic coverage options needed to run a trucking business, whether as an owner operator leased under another motor carrier or as an independent owner operator using their own authority.
+OOIDA offers all the basic coverage options needed to run a trucking company, whether as an owner operator leased under another motor carrier or as an independent owner operator using their own authority.
 Additional coverage choices include gap coverage, downtime coverage, supplemental towing and clean-up, and rental reimbursement.
 The insurer also offers occupational accident plans for owner operators who are not required to carry workers’ compensation.

 Because OOIDA has not been rated by AM Best, some freight brokers, shippers, and 3PLs won’t work with companies that have their insurance through OOIDA.
 This is not an issue for many companies but potential buyers should request a list of restricted brokers from OOIDA to make sure their business won’t be affected.